Caring For Clients Since 1958

 What are my rights if my claim is denied?

 It is very important to appeal.
 If you do not submit an appeal to the ERISA plan administrator, you will likely be barred from taking your claim to court.
+This is called “Exhaustion of Administrative Remedies” and is generally required before you can file a lawsuit.
+If you do not exhaust your administrative appeals, any lawsuit you file subsequently may be summarily dismissed.

-If your appeal is denied, you may then bring a lawsuit in federal court.
+If you have exhausted your administrative remedies and your appeal is denied, you may then bring a lawsuit in federal court.
 Unlike other lawsuits, you will probably not have a chance to testify and the court will not allow you to submit any new evidence.
 It will base its decision on the materials that are already in your claims file.
 Thus, the importance of submitting complete and thorough documentation supporting your disability claim to the insurance company during the administrative stages (initial filing and subsequent appeal) cannot be overstated.
+In fact, most ERISA claims are won or last at the administrative appeal stage, before any lawsuit has been filed.

-Oftentimes legitimate life on disability claims has been lost where claimants fail to put their “best foot forward” during the administrative appeal process and are barred from doing so once a lawsuit has been filed.
+Oftentimes legitimate life and disability claims have been lost where claimants fail to put their “best foot forward” during the administrative appeal process and are barred from doing so once a lawsuit has been filed.
 The takeaway: until you have to go to court DO NOT wait to hire an experienced ERISA disability lawyer – by then it may very well be too late.
 These claims are typically won or lost at the administrative appeal level, so this is the time to have the benefit of experienced ERISA counsel.

 What impact does ERISA have on disability claims?

 Although ERISA was intended to protect your rights and benefits, ERISA’s complicated requirements make it difficult for employees to successfully claim benefits.
-In practice, ERISA ends up protecting the insurers rather than the employees because if you do not exactly follow the instructions to file a claim for benefits, and if you do not abide by the strict timeline, then your claim could be denied.
+In practice, ERISA ends up protecting the insurers rather than the employees because if you do not follow the instructions to file a claim for benefits, and if you do not abide by the strict timeline, then your claim could be denied.
 Further, you may only appeal a denial of benefits to a court after you have exhausted all of your administrative remedies (i.e., made your initial claim and appeal) and court review is limited.

 As mentioned above, the court will generally consider only the evidence already in your claims file.
 In deciding your case, the court will determine whether the insurer “abused its discretion” or acted “arbitrarily.”
-This means that unless the insurance company’s decision to deny your benefits is unsupported by the evidence or is clearly incorrect, the judge cannot overturn the decision, even if the judge believes that you are really disabled.
+This means that unless the insurance company’s decision to deny your benefits is unsupported by any evidence or is clearly incorrect, the judge cannot overturn the decision, even if the judge believes that you are really disabled.

 In contrast, if you had a private disability policy not covered by ERISA, the court and a jury would review your case “de novo,” or anew and make an independent decision on whether you are disabled.